What can you do with a Film, Television or Animation degree?

 Career support

 The hands-on approach of our degrees mean that students are industry-ready practitioners upon graduation.
-While studying, students can work on in-house short and feature films through the Sound/Image Cinema Lab – which has in the past included BAFTA-winning Bait (Mark Jenkin, 2019) and The Tape (Martha Tilston, 2020).
+While studying, students can work on in-house short and feature films through the Sound/Image Cinema Lab – which has included Mark Jenkin's celebrated films Rose of Nevada, Enys Men (2022) and the BAFTA-winning Bait (2019), as well as Dean Puckett’s The Severed Sun and The Tape (Martha Tilston, 2020).

 Our guest lecture series provides students with an unrivalled programme of guest speakers who deliver talks and masterclasses across a range of specialisms and career paths.
+Previous guest speakers have included Etty Stanley (Coulier Creatures FX), Grace Mosely (Make it Social) and Ellie Price (freelance camera operator).
 This is a chance to learn from and network with working practitioners who are keen to share their knowledge and experience with the next generation of filmmakers.

 Throughout their studies, students and graduates can access our dedicated Employability Service.
 We offer weekly career workshops and events, support with practice interviews and advice on CV writing or even going freelance.